Moqume/Background-Manager-WP/readme.txt

 * Optional "Ease in" of a full-screen background image
 * Multiple _Image Sets_ to select a random or sequential image from
-* Override the _Image Set_ for each Post, Page, Custom post type or by Tag(s) or Category, including WP e-Commerce and WooTheme WooCommerce Product Categories
+* Override the _Image Set_ for each Post, Page, Custom post type or by Tag(s) or Category, including WP e-Commerce and WooCommerce Product Categories
 * User defined display interval between the background images (timed slideshow)
 * Optional transition effects between the different background images displayed:
     * Fade-in/Fade-out (Crossfade)